hentai-chan/hentai/README.md

 # advanced search with queries
 for doujin in Utils.search_by_query('tag:loli', sort=Sort.PopularWeek):
     print(doujin.title(Format.Pretty))

+# print all character names from all doujins
+for character in Tag.list(Option.Character):
+    print(character.name)

 # store custom meta data as JSON file to disk
 popular_loli = Utils.search_by_query('tag:loli', sort=Sort.PopularWeek)